https-github-com-malato2021/guiles/README.rst

 Current Features
 ----------------

-Ability to join server, and allow access via REPL to reprogram & interact with the bot while running.
+• Ability to join server, and allow access via REPL to reprogram & interact with the bot while running.
 This allows access to the bot's modules, and channels can be joined/left, modules activated, nick changed etc.

+• A near-working module system.
+Run `(register-module '(mymodule))` to cause a module registration event for that module.
+This is used to add hooks.